vitdoan/Check-In/README.md

 ## About The Project
-This Web Application helps user check in
+This Web Application allows users to endlessly check in their current location and keep track of the number of times they have visited the place.
+Once current location is enabled, users can see its address, latitude and longitude, and the current weather information.

+Weather information includes current temperature, description, wind speed, humidity percent, max and min temperature.

 ### APIs:
 - Geocoding